-I learned a lot about designing drought tolerant gardens and xeriscapes while I was vacationing in Osoyoos, BC, this past week.
+I learned a lot about designing drought-tolerant gardens and xeriscapes while I was vacationing in Osoyoos, BC.
 The thing that stood out the most was that you can have a colorful garden—full of flowers and wildlife—that requires much less water.
-Join me on a tour of drought tolerant landscapes and pick up some ideas for your own garden.
+Join me on a tour of drought-tolerant landscapes and pick up some water-wise ideas for your own garden.

 I live in a rain forest.
-Well I used to live in a rain forest.
+Well, I used to live in a rain forest.
 I’m not sure the powers that be are quite ready to change the classification of our climate just yet, but it certainly is changing here in Vancouver, BC, Canada.
-This past winter we had an uncharacteristically warm and dry winter.
-While it was lovely it definitely had its price.
-The cost was water.
+Winters are milder and summers are considerably drier than they used to be.

-Visiting Osoyoos showed me that you can have fabulous gardens with plenty of plants that support wildlife and beneficial insects, gorgeous landscapes, and fabulous gardens all while preserving precious water.
+Visiting Osoyoos showed me that you can have gorgeous landscapes and fabulous gardens with plenty of plants that support wildlife and beneficial insects, all while preserving precious water.